imazen/reunion/readme.md

 **Eliminate audit anxiety** &mdash; access deduction reports with evidence already attached.

 All work is described in the form of input files, rules, and deltas.

-Can be re-run at any time when logic or categorization rules need to be corrected.
+Re-calculate everything in udner a second.

 Evolve your system as your accounting knowledge improves.

+## We need help gathering use cases - open an issue and describe your needs!

 ## Features